benjione/SequentialMeasureTransport.jl/README.md

 # SequentialMeasureTransport.jl

-Code of the paper [Seqential Transport maps using SoS densities and $\alpha$-divergences](https://arxiv.org/abs/2402.17943)
+Code for the paper [Sequential Transport maps using SoS densities and $\alpha$-divergences](https://arxiv.org/abs/2402.17943)

 A more detailed documentation is comming soon.